AhmedKamran1/website-builder-playground/TRACK.md

 - add tooltip of focused component and how should it work
 - template when added so edit area should not whole rerender. just only the added component should render. or any other better approach
 - optimize next images
+- font bold, italic on selection just like teachable

 # New to fixes